 The Bridgemates will know what boards and what opponents are expected at each triangle table.
-However, you can override the board sets being used at each Triangle table by editing the First Board Number for each per the illustration.

-Assuming the default triangle board sets are being used, for the first match of each double-match, place the triangle boards on the three triangle tables so that TT1 has the same boards as the rest of the room, TT2 has the next numbered set and TT3 has the extra set.
+For the first match of each double-match, place the triangle boards on the three triangle tables so that TT1 has the same boards as the rest of the room, TT2 has the next numbered set and TT3 has the extra set.
 Players should move to the appropriate table based on their team number, with the lowest team number taking TT1 and so on.
 For the first encounter, EW players move up a table.
 For the second encounter EW players again move up a table and the boards move down a table.

-As described above, the board numbers for the extra set would normally be the next set of numbers after the highest numbered board used in the rest of the field but can be changed - see illustration.
+The board numbers for the extra set would normally be the next set of numbers after the highest numbered board used in the rest of the field, but can be changed - see illustration.
 It is important however that the board numbers in the extra set must be unique throughout the life of the BWS file.